sjbiaga/kittens/mt-5-ReaderT/README.md

   }
 ```

-Obviously, the two `fc`'s are the same.
-Now, let us try to remove the _intermediary_ values:
+Obviously, the two `fc`'s have the same type, but are not necessarily the same.
+Now, let us try to remove the _intermediary_
+values:

 ```Scala
 def flatMap[AA <: A, C](f: B => Kleisli[F, AA, C])(implicit F: FlatMap[F]): Kleisli[F, AA, C] =